 If you have questions about your academic progress, email the Office of the Registrar at registrar-europe@umgc.edu.

-The complete UMGC policy 158.00 Undergraduate Academic Levels of Progress is available online at umgc.edu/policies.
+For details, see UMGC Policy 158.00 Undergraduate Academic Levels of Progress and UMGC Policy 158.01 Academic Standing Status for Graduate Students, both available online at umgc.edu/policies.